spycoderyt/langchainlinebot/README.md

 - OpenAI API key
 - A Line account
 - A Google account
+- Git
+- Microsoft Build Tools C++ 14.0 or later (only if hnswlib doesnt load)
 # Setup directory
 1. Create a virtual environment `python -m venv linebot`
 2. Activate it: